byu-cs329-spring21/hw3-mcdc-pbt-typeproof/README.md

 ## MC/DC Coverage

-1) **(15 points)** Write a minimal number of tests to achieve MC/DC coverage for `edu.byu.cs329.mcdc.McDcTest.f`.
+1) Write a minimal number of tests to achieve MC/DC coverage for `edu.byu.cs329.mcdc.McDcTest.f`.
 Justify the final set of tests in the comments.
 Look it the `src/test` direction for the code to test.
 Make clear in the comments how the test input gives MC/DC coverage including a table for any decisions with more than one condition.

-2) **(15 points)** Write a minimal number of tests to achieve MC/DC coverage for `edu.byu.cs329.mcdc.MergeSortMcDcTest.sort`.
+2) Write a minimal number of tests to achieve MC/DC coverage for `edu.byu.cs329.mcdc.MergeSortMcDcTest.sort`.
 Justify the final set of tests in the comments.
 Make clear in the comments how the test input gives MC/DC coverage including a table for any decisions with more than one condition (e.g., the if-statement in the loop).
 What makes this problem hard is finding the inputs to exercise the needed condition values for the if-statement in the loop.
 Find the needed condition values, then find the input to give those values.

 ## Stateless PBT

-3) **(15 points)** For one of the following classes, implement functions that generate random input for test cases and oracles to check outputs.
+3) For one of the following classes, implement functions that generate random input for test cases and oracles to check outputs.
 Run the random tests as **parameterized tests in JUnit 5**. **Report and fix** any defects you find.
 Consider any of the following for creating tests:

   * Assert any ensures from the specification on the output (post-conditions holds)
   * Check for runtime exceptions (it did something unexpected)